 Planning for WLAN use in the 6 GHz band

 Radio Spectrum Management (RSM) is considering the use of radio spectrum from 5925 MHz - 7125 MHz to support the ever growing need wireless broadband traffic.
-This consultation document outlines the preliminary views and proposals of RSM on the future use of this frequency range in New Zealand and seeks your feedback.
+This consultation document outlines the preliminary views and proposals of RSM on the future use of this frequency range in New Zealand.

 WLAN (Wireless Local Area Network) use in New Zealand is continuing to increase.
 The technology is important for providing internet connectivity and delivering broadband to end users.
 This is creating a growing demand for more spectrum.
 The COVID-19 pandemic has also increased the reliance on WLAN networks as more and more people work and learn from home.

 Internationally there have been a number of regions and countries making the 6 GHz band available for WLAN, especially the bottom 500 MHz (5925 - 6425 MHz).
 There is growing interest in harmonising further spectrum bands for generally authorised (also known as unlicensed and licence exempt) bands.
 This is partly due to the view that current spectrum available for WLAN devices will soon be insufficient.

 Given the growing spectrum demand for WLAN and international developments in this band, RSM is proposing to make the lower 6 GHz band (5925 - 6425 MHz) available for WLAN use.
 To co-exist with the incumbent Fixed, Fixed Satellite, and Ultra Wide Band systems, we have proposed 2 power limits for WLAN devices operating indoors and outdoors respectively.